Antonio Brown Player Prop Bets for NFL Week 17 | Tampa Bay vs. New York 1/2/2022

 - Note: Brown's stats vs. Jets date back to 2016.

-- The 267.9 yards per game the Jets are conceding through the air makes them the NFL's 27th-ranked pass defense.
+- The 267.9 passing yards the Jets give up per game makes them the NFL's 27th-ranked pass defense this season.

-- At 1.5 passing TDs conceded per game, the Jets defense is ranked 16th in the NFL.
+- With 23 passing TDs allowed this season, the Jets defense is ranked 16th in the NFL.

 Recent Performances